stiucsib86/tastebuds-api/README.md

 Tastebuds Api
 =============

-Refer to [http://docs.tastebudsapi.apiary.io/](http://docs.tastebudsapi.apiary.io/) for documentation.
+Refer to [http://docs.tastebudsapi.apiary.io/](http://docs.tastebudsapi.apiary.io/) for complete documentation, with sample response data.

-Note: The API documentation at apiary.io is not complete yet.
-Can refer to [wiki](https://github.com/stiucsib86/tastebuds-api/wiki) for the old documentation.
+You can refer to [wiki](https://github.com/stiucsib86/tastebuds-api/wiki) for the old documentations.